 - Commuters who drive more than 20 miles each day

 - Travelers who frequently take long-distance road trips

-What makes roadside assistance different?
+What makes roadside assistance different from other coverage?

 Roadside assistance is different from other types of coverage that you might get from a car insurance policy or manufacturer’s warranty.
 Basic car insurance usually covers only the cost of repairing damage from accidents, and emergency response isn’t an included feature.
 Warranties will repair or replace malfunctioning parts on your new vehicle, but with the exception of a few rare cases, flat tires and empty gas tanks aren’t covered.